joshis1/JavaScript/resources/app-mern/Readme.md

 # What this App is all about ?

+This is just to practice a complete MERN application.

 ## Give system status - Tab?

 ## Store your suburb from QLD, Australia - Tab -- Locality?